DiogoSantoss/kant-bot/README.md

 - [discordgo](https://github.com/bwmarrin/discordgo) - bindings for discord api
 - [godotenv](github.com/joho/godotenv) - load env variables from a file
 ## Questions/Suggestions/Bug Reports
-Feel free to message me on discord or open an issue on github.
+Feel free to message me on discord or open an issue/PR on github.